 The classes in the online communication degree completion program are taught by the same SDSU faculty who teach on campus and bring a broad array of academic and real-world experiences to the curriculum.

 This program can be completed online in two years.

 Our communication degree can help open doors in many fields.
 With a foundational knowledge of the theories and concepts of communication, you’ll also learn how to apply those theories to a variety of career paths, including marketing, social work, politics, business, journalism, research, and academia.

 Click here to connect with SDSU Global Campus at one of our upcoming virtual events.

-Submit the form below and we’ll be in touch to answer all your questions and explain the next steps in the process.
+Submit this web form and we’ll be in touch to answer all your questions and explain the next steps in the process.
 Or, you can reach a program recruiter by emailing firstname.lastname@example.org or by calling (619) 594-7700.